electricimp/imp-central-impt/CommandsManual.md

 The command allows to specify several Devices which logs will be added to the newly created log stream.
 It is also possible to specify one or several Device Groups.
 Logs from all Devices assigned to the specified Device Groups as well as from directly specified Devices will be displayed in the newly created log stream.

 Note, there is a limit to the number of Devices in one log stream.
-If the number of the specified Devices more than the limit, **TBD**
+The tool does not check this limit and allow you to specify any number of Devices.
+Check the operation output to see which Devices are finally added to the log stream.

 | Option | Alias | Mandatory? | Value Required? | Description |
 | --- | --- | --- | --- | --- |